fitsblb/Sentiment-Analyzer/README.md

 # LLM Project: Sentiment Analysis on Yelp Reviews

 ## Project Task
 This project aims to build a sentiment analysis model using a pre-trained Language Model (LLM) to classify Yelp restaurant reviews into three sentiment categories: **Positive**, **Neutral**, and **Negative**.
 The model is fine-tuned on a subset of the Yelp Open Dataset to predict the sentiment expressed in the review text.
+Check it out here [Yelp Sentiment Analyzer](https://huggingface.co/spaces/fitsblb/YelpSentimentAnalyzer) and check out the model here if you want to play with it [model](https://huggingface.co/fitsblb).

 ## Dataset
 The project utilizes the [Yelp Open Dataset](https://www.kaggle.com/datasets/capple7/yelp-open-data-philly-restaurants) focusing on restaurant reviews.
 The dataset contains: